 Capture pumping technologies create high vacuum (HV) and ultra-high vacuum (UHV) environments for a variety of applications, ranging from portable mass spectrometers to large scale particle accelerators.
 They can create the lowest possible vacuum at an economical cost.

-NEGs’s are reactive metals that have been pressed onto solid substrates or sintered into discs.
+Are reactive metals that have been pressed onto solid substrates or sintered into discs.
 A specific combination of Zirconium, Vanadium and Iron has been found to work best for HV and UHV environments.
-The amount of material used controls the speed and capacity of the NEG pump, but typically range from 50 to 3,500 l/s of hydrogen.
+The amount of material used controls the speed and capacity of the NEG pump, but typically range from 55 to 412 l/s and capacity from 630 to 3600 Torr l/s.
 As NEG’s become saturated with gases, they can be reactivated without venting to atmosphere.